-The English Conversational Lounge is run by International Student Support to help you increase your skills and confidence when having conversations in English.
+English Conversation is run by student volunteers to help you increase your skills and confidence when having conversations in English.
 In a friendly and informal setting you will get to practise your conversational English, learn new words and get an even better understanding of Australian culture.
-It is highly recommended you attend English Conversational Lounge to assist you with your transition into life in Australia.
+It is highly recommended you attend English Conversation to assist you with your transition into life in Australia.